Skip to main content

 What do painted turtles eat?

-When she’s a baby, you should give her food every day, but an adult eats only every two to three days.
+When she’s a baby, you should give her food every day, but an adult eats only every two or three days.
 Also, females get bigger than males and may require slightly more food to accommodate their extra size.
-Large meals will hopefully take place in a separate tank to cut down on any mess, but you can include some snacks, like leafy greens, for her to nibble on in her main home.
+Large meals will hopefully take place in a separate tank to cut down on any mess, but you can include some snacks, like leafy greens, for her to nibble in her main home.

 • Aquatic turtle pellets from the pet store